-This problem is not inherent in robotic palletizers; however, the length of a case does affect speed in robotic design too, but for a different reason altogether.
-The time is lost in the movement of the arm; therefore, pattern in which cases will be layered is as important factor as the length of a case.
+This problem is not inherent in robotic palletizers.
+The length of a case does affect speed in robotic design too, though for a different reason altogether: The time is lost in the movement of the arm, which is why the pattern in which you layer your cases is as important factor as the length of a case.

 Product per Layer